-Female celebrities with hair loss have been thrust into the spotlight this year, following that Oscars incident featuring Jada Pinkett Smith, Will Smith, and Chris Rock.
+Female celebrities with hair loss have been thrust into the spotlight, following the Oscars incident featuring Jada Pinkett Smith, Will Smith, and Chris Rock.

 Stress is a known trigger for alopecia areata .
-Viola has since experimented with wigs to cover her bald patches, and often wears them in her hit TV show How To Get Away With Murder — but in her everyday life she’s started to embraced her natural hair.
+Viola has since experimented with wearing wigs to cover her bald patches and often wore wigs in her hit TV show How To Get Away With Murder — but in her everyday life, she’s started to embrace her natural hair.

 “They say it can be stress hormones, all sorts of things, but if it was just stress then half the people in London would be bald.
 I don’t put it down to being ill, being depressed or anything.
 I just think it’s the luck of the draw — I pulled the short straw.”